logsquirt/logsquirt.io/index.md

 ## Opaque pricing model keeps you on your toes

+- Guaranteed to require consulting contract
+- Inspired by your favourite cloud provider
+- ML-generated pricing per KB using `n+1`

 ## Logsquirt Enterprise Edition Features

 ### Use our patented AI to generate: